Polystability of Stokes representations and differential Galois groups: Twisted version of Richardson's results

 \section{Twisted version of Richardson's results}

 As in \cite{Richardson} we use the terminology that an affine algebraic group over $\IC$ is {\em reductive} if it is connected and has trivial unipotent radical.
 It is {\em linearly reductive} if its identity component is reductive.
+We will also use the notation of \cite{Richardson} \S12 regarding semidirect products, such as $G\ltimes \Ga$ for $\Ga\subset\Aut(G)$.

 Let $G$ be a linearly reductive group over $\IC$.
 Recall that a point $x$ of an affine $G$-variety is said to be \emph{polystable} if the orbit $G \cdot x$ is closed.
 It is said to be \emph{stable} if it is polystable and the kernel of the action has finite index in its stabiliser $G_x$.